CodingKao/reading-note/code-102/Class5.md

 >
 >1.
 Inline CSS: style attributes are added directly to HTML elements.
 >2.
 Internal CSS: style rules are placed within the <head> section of the HTML document using <style> element.
->3.
-External CSS: style rules are placed in an external file, which is referenced from the HTML document using the <link> element.
+>3. ''External CSS: style rules are placed in an external file, which is referenced from the HTML document using the '<link>' element.''

 **Write an example of a CSS rule that would give all <p> elements red text.**
+>
     p { color: red; }